 DigiPen Institute of Technology provides reasonable accommodations to students who, due to the observance of religious holidays, expect to be absent or endure a significant hardship during certain days of the course or program.
 These holidays or observances must be part of a religious denomination, church, or religious organization, and the course instructor must be notified in writing during the first two weeks of the course.
-The institute's policy for grievances is published in the course catalog.
+If a student feels that their religious accommodation has not been met, they should first discuss the issue with the faculty member(s) involved and then file a course report or incident report.